joan325/TheReckoner/src/content/blog/advice-universities.md

 ---
-title: b'Advice: Universities'
+title: "Advice: Universities"
-pubDate: b'2019-11-01T03:14:22.270Z'
+pubDate: "2019-11-01T03:14:22.270Z"
 description: "Article about stuff."
-author: b'Mahyar Yousefzadeh'
+author: "Mahyar Yousefzadeh"
 heroImage: "/blog-placeholder-3.jpg"
-tags: ["News"]
+tags: ["Uncategorized"]
 ---

 All of my friends are getting into amazing universities, american and the like, while I'm getting rejection after rejection.I know I should just be happy for them, but all I can feel is jealousy and self loathing.
 I feel like crying even as I'm writing this.
 What's wrong with me?
 How do I stop this?
 Help. \-FeelingDepressed